 Irish coach Farrell and Scottish mentor Townsend top the roster to lead the Lions in 2025, and both have experience on this renowned tour team.
 Townsend planned the Lions attack in the 2021 South Africa Tour and Farrell joined the team as a defensive coach in the 2017 New Zealand Tour and the 2013 Australia Tour.

-Farrell and Townsend have signed a contract with their national team ahead of the Rugby World Cup 2023, meaning that if they decide not to renew the current deal, this combination will be taken into account.
+Farrell and Townsend have signed a contract with their national team ahead of the Rugby World Cup 2023.
+Meaning that if they decide not to renew the current deal.

 Usman Khawaja has created a rebound century of the greatest class to set Australia in one more ordering position at stumps on day two of the fourth Test against England at the SCG.
 Fans can buy Australia vs England Test Ticketsfrom our website.